United States of America

 • Anchorage: Summer Daylight – 19.5 hours / Winter Daylight – 5.5 hours

-In northern cities like Boston, Chicago, and Seattle, summer will give you an extra 6 hours of daylight.
+In Northern cities like Boston, Chicago, and Seattle, summer will give you an extra 6 hours of daylight.
 This is the best time to visit if you want to do any sightseeing or hiking!
-Down south, it doesn’t matter much.
+Down South, it doesn’t matter much.

 Natural Disasters